 Enjoy All Savannah Has to Offer

-With its storied and well-preserved past, its natural beauty and its many and varied opportunities for outdoor recreation, Savannah is a drawing card for tourists.
-More than 6.15 million people stayed here in 2008, spending more than $1.9 billion, an outpouring that has continued to stimulate the creation of new hotels, restaurants and shops.
+With its well-preserved past, its playful personality and its many opportunities for outdoor recreation, Savannah draws tourists.
+More than 12 million people visit yearly with 7 million overnight visitors, all spending more than $2.1 billion and stimulating the ongoing development of new hotels, restaurants and shops.

-Savannah has long been a favorite of visitors enthralled by the azaleas and Spanish moss-covered live oaks of the historic squares, the quaint atmosphere of the cobblestoned waterfront, the tranquility of nearby marshlands and beaches and the warmth of the town’s residents.
+Savannah has long been a favorite of visitors enthralled by the azaleas and Spanish moss-covered live oaks of the historic squares, the quaint atmosphere of the cobblestoned waterfront, the tranquility of nearby marshlands and beaches and the free-flowing Southern hospitality.
 But tourism truly took off in the 1990s when John Berendt’s novel, “Midnight in the Garden of Good and Evil,” focused attention on Savannah.
-Curiosity about Savannah prompted by the best-seller lured readers here in droves and created a cottage industry revolving around what locals still refer to as “The Book.”
+Curiosity prompted by the best-seller lured readers here in droves and created a cottage industry revolving around what locals still refer to as “The Book.”